Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 On the 107 games compatible with the Game Boy Printer:

-- *100 games works perfectly in Automatic mode, 7 must use Manual mode, 4 can use both*
+- *100 games use regular printing protocol, 7 games use very weird variations*
 - *71 games were realeased only in Japan (unlocking printing features being more or less painfull)*
 - *50 games are for Game Boy Color only (clear cartridges)*
 - *49 games are for Game Boy / Game Boy Color (black cartridge)*